sebastianconcept/flow/src/Flow.package/FWAPIModel.class/README.md

-A CQModel is an abstraction for domain object models.
+A FWAPIModel is an abstraction for domain object models.

-Concrete subclasses are models of real life objects/concepts
+Concrete subclasses are models of real life objects/concepts used by concrete apps